jamilemarcele/Jamile-Radloff-Hotel-Management-Master/README.md

 # Hotel Management Master: Business Plan
-An innovative hotel and coworking business plan targeting digital nomads and millennials.
-(2016-2017)

-Focusing on connecting the local community with the guests, opening the hotel space for local activities.
+Between 2016 and 2017, we developed an innovative business plan for a hotel and coworking space that specifically targeted digital nomads and millennials.
+Our approach emphasized connecting guests with the local community by opening up the hotel space for local activities.

-Hotel business plan: market research, marketing plan, operation plan, human resource plan, financial plan, corporate social responsibility plan.
+The hotel business plan included comprehensive market research, a detailed marketing plan, an operational plan, a human resources plan, a financial plan, and a corporate social responsibility plan.